 The survey in the ‘Boom or Bust – the 2018 Legal Tech Go-to-Market Report‘ also found that less than half of respondents knew ‘how profitable their products were’, with just 44% saying they monitor and survey their top clients to gather feedback.

-It also found that ‘more than half of respondents felt some level of disconnect between sales and marketing in their organisation’, i.e. that the messaging going out to market and expressed via the legal tech press and advertising, was not necessarily aligned with how the sales team was operating and selling.
+It also found that ‘more than half of respondents felt some level of disconnect between sales and marketing in their organisation’, i.e. that the messaging going out to market and expressed via the legal tech press and advertising, was not necessarily aligned with how the sales team was operating and selling, thus the expertise of a Social Media Marketing Agency may be needed.

 Just under half of legal tech companies, 48%, had a ‘fixed budget allocation’ for marketing, the survey also found.
 And, 41% said that they spent most of their time in terms of growing the business by just ‘seeing what worked’ and then doubling up on that, which suggests many don’t have a clearly set out strategic growth plan, or necessarily a core sales proposition that they are going to stick with and were willing to iterate on the move depending on how feedback played out.